akruszewski/kedro-docker/README.md

 > *Note:* When calling `kedro docker build` you can also pass any specific options for `docker build` by specifying `--docker-args` option.
 For example, `kedro docker build --docker-args="--no-cache"` instructs Docker not to use cache when building the image.
 You can learn more about available options [here](https://docs.docker.com/engine/reference/commandline/build/).
 > *Note:* By default, `kedro docker build` creates an image without Spark and Hadoop.
+> *Note:* By default, when calling `kedro docker build` image is built with `python:VERSION-stretch` image, where VERSION is current environment python version.
+By specifying `--base-image` option, different base image can be used.
+For example `kedro docker build --base-image="python:3.8-stretch"`.

 By default, the project Docker image will be tagged as `<project-root-dir>:latest`, where `<project-root-dir>` is the name of the project root directory.
 To change the tag, you can add the `--image` command line option, for example: `kedro docker build --image my-project-tag`.